 Introduction

 The Oregon Department of Transportation’s Statewide Integrated Model (SWIM2) is an integrated land use transport model covering the state of Oregon.
-It is a transitional version of a second generation model.
 The development of the SWIM2 was commissioned by ODOT as part of its Transportation and Land Use Model Improvement Program (TLUMIP) within the larger Oregon Model Improvement Program (OMIP).
 This development has been undertaken by a series of teams led by Parsons Brinckerhoff, with Hunt Analytics, HBA Specto, and EcoNorthwest.

 This guide is intended to support a user in running SWIM2.
 The model is open source and can be installed on any single computer with the required hardware.
 This guide is a summary of pertinent information as it applies to this project, as well as other project-specific context.
 The reader is also advised to consult the SWIM2 Model Description document, which included model design, software implementation, development of data parameters/inputs and initial calibration/validation.
 Additional documentation can be found on the SWIM2 Networks Management process, the Zoning and Land Use inputs, the SWIM2 Visualization Database Tool, and the TS to VISUM migration documentation.